godaddy/asherah/docs/Internals.md

 The `withSecretBytes` pseudocode above is not thread-safe code as written.
 A thread could disable the memory access as another thread attempts to read the secret, which would result in a SIGSEGV signal to the process.
 Some form of thread safety is needed to guard against this.
-In the Java reference implementation (as of this writing) this is implemented using a lock and access counter to determine when we need to make the memory readable (first thread accessing) or unreadable (last thread accessing).
+For example, this could be implemented using a lock and access counter to determine when we need to make the memory readable (first thread accessing) or unreadable (last thread accessing).

 #### Delete a Secret